natac13/seanpaulcampbell.com/apps/website/src/content/blog/self-hosted-convex-aws-sst.md

 So we will use the following AWS resources:

 - A VPC
-- A ECS Cluster
+- An ECS Cluster
 - A MySQL RDS instance
-- 4 S3 buckets
+- 5 S3 buckets
-- A ECS Service to run the Convex backend with load balancer to handle the WebSocket connections
+- An ECS Service to run the Convex backend with load balancer to handle the WebSocket connections
-- A ECS Service to run the Convex dashboard with API Gateway
+- An ECS Service to run the Convex dashboard with API Gateway
-- And the static react site that we will use to demo Convex working
+- A static React site that we will use to demo Convex working

 ## Back to SST